k8-mb/k8-mb.github.io/_posts/2018-06-15-meeting-fourreal.md

 amount to € 3493.
 So, we come back to the parquet shop, and verify that the parquet we choose is not _massiv-parkett_, but is _schiffsböden_.
-The specific one we choose can not be installed as _dielen_ (floating installation), but it need to be glued.
+The specific one we choose can not be installed as _dielen_, but it need to be glued.
 We choose it by purpose, because it is less noisy and works much better with the underfloor heating system.
 Using a floating installation with underfloor heating system needs specific precautions, including a layer of sand, to prevent thermal insulation that would cause the heating system to be very inefficient and expensive.

 We also procure ourselves a list of companies that could proceed with the installation of the parquet.
 We call Mr. Unger asking him to keep the material, because we are considering hiring another company to proceed with the installation.
 Mr. Unger immediately calls us for a meeting, the very same day (23th August 2016).
-In the meeting is present Mr. Klugsberger tell us that it would be possible to call another company, but it would have some complications: namely the need to track the liability of each company that works on the site.
+In the meeting is present Mr. Klugsberger, that tell us that it would be possible to call another company, but it would have some complications: namely the need to track the liability of each company that works on the site.

 In order to avoid such complication he makes us an offer: fourreal will install the parquet we choose, up to 36 €/m² and we will pay the